Celtia: Distribution

 Celtia is packaged in 25 or 30 cl glass Bottles and in 24, 33 and 50 cl aluminum cans.
 Its packaging combines the colors red and white, with the acronym of the brand in black font on cans.
 The name is typographed in gothic characters and overcomes the mention "luxury beer" ("Bière de luxe" in French).

 It is marketed by boxes of 24 bottles and trays of 24 cans.
 In addition, it is also sold to hotels, bars and restaurants in large metal barrels to be served on tap.
 In 2017, cans account for 62% of production compared with 35% for glass bottles and 3% for barrels.

 On 16 December 2012, the French company We can diffusion SAS launched the "Allo Celtia" project, by which the online sale of Celtia is available in Belgium, Luxembourg, (Germany), Italy and the United Kingdom.
 The sale is done online via PayPal or on site in a Celtia relay.
 Its distribution in France is also planned.

 Marketing

 The brand exploits the trend of consuming local products and sponsors various events in Tunisia.
-Celita became the symbol of patriotism and the dream of a better tomorrow.
+Celtia became the symbol of patriotism and the dream of a better tomorrow.
 The cans are used by artists like the caricaturist _Z_ who sees an ambivalent symbol: a popular beer that brands itself as a luxury beer or a quasi-state flagship that is also sold on the black market.